logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/zephyr-integration/features-of-testarchitect-zephyr-integration/executing-tests-from-zephyr/_index.md

                 3. Controller Port Configuration: Use this panel to specify to TestArchitect the port number that the remote machine is using for its TestArchitect Controller, if not using the default.
                     -   **IP/Server Name**: \(Display only\) IP address of remote machine currently selected in the Controllers/Devices panel.
                     -   **Port**: Port number through which TestArchitect will attempt to communicate with the controller on the host specified in the **IP/Server Name** field.
 If this is not the port on which the controller is known to be listening, change this value and then click **Save** ![](/images/TA_Help/Images/btn.TAC_toolbar.SaveFile.png).
-            **Restriction:** Only one controller or one physical mobile device may be selected to run tests at a time.
+{{<restriction>}} Only one controller or one physical mobile device may be selected to run tests at a time.
 In other words, multiple controller/physical mobile device execution is prohibited.

         3. Variation Specification panel: